DavidMercier/TriDiMap/doc/mapping.rst

 Position of each (nano-)indentation test or distance between indents has to be known or recorded, in order to plot a consistent mechanical property map representative of the experiment.

+An indentation map is represented mathematically using a matrix of N columns by M rows.
+If positions of indentation tests are not known, it is required to know the pattern of indentation tests (line by line, snake shape, diagonals...).

 An example of 2D generated hardness map is given below.
 By default, a pixelized map is plotted.
 Each pixel represents an indentation test and the color of a pixel corresponds to the the intensity of the calculated mechanical property.
 In the given following screenshot, the white pixels corresponds to tests, which failed (NaN = Not a numeric).
 Indentation failure corresponds to traditional artifacts of indentation testing (error on surface detection beceause of contamination/roughness/topography effects, error with the thermal drift correction, etc...)
-A ratio of failed tests over total number of indentation tests is given on the left part of the GUI.
+A ratio of failed tests over total number of indentation tests is given on the left part of the GUI, to estimate the experimental validity of the indentation tests.
+For example, more than 20% of failed tests start to be problematic for the results analysis...
+But, this is an empirical statement, which depends on the NaN pixels distribution over the map.
 To remove these empty pixels, it is possible to tick a checkbox into the settings on the GUI, and a mechanical property value is attributed to the empty pixel, by doing a simple averaging of the surrounding pixels (8 in total).